dynamic-hari/Car-Shooting-Game/README.md

 # Car-Shooting-Game
 A simple Java Car shooting game where we have to escape from obstacles falling towards us and shoot those obstacles using a bullet.

+How long can you survive is the challenging part.